Skip to main content

 You can file a W-2 form electronically with SSA or send a paper form via post or mail.

-• Fill the boxes with information such as employee’s SSN, employer identification number (EIN), employer’s name and address, and control number.
+• Fill the boxes with information such as the employee’s SSN, employer identification number (EIN), employer’s name and address, and control number.

 • Next, fill the boxes for reporting certain tax types such as wages (box 1), federal income tax withheld (box 2), social security wages (box 3), and Medicare tax withheld (box 5).